rlolegario/rlolegario.github.io/index.md

 ---
 layout: default
 ---
 Welcome to my page!
-I am a dedicated professional with a diverse educational background and a profound interest in the field of neuroscience, with a particular focus on its applications in understanding and enhancing human aging.
+I am a dedicated professional with a diverse educational background and a profound interest in the field of neuroscience, with a particular focus on its applications in understanding human aging.

 **Education and Academic Background**